 What does the Initiative do?

-The California Psilocybin Initiative 2024 (hereafter, the “Initiative”) would regulate the personal, medical, therapeutic, dietary, spiritual, and religious use of psilocybin by adults aged 21+ in the State of California.
+The California Psilocybin Initiative 2024 would regulate the medical, therapeutic, religious, spiritual, and recreational use of psilocybin by adults aged 21+ in the State of California.

 Who wrote the Initiative?